deshwalmahesh/Bing-Bot/README.md

 Bing Chat automated with Selenium Web Driver to exchange messages.
 All the functions are in `helpers.py` in clss `BingGPT4` class.
 Use `chat` function to interact.`app.py` is just a `streamlit` wrapper around it to show how it's working.
 Read the `Docstring`.

-Tested on `Ubuntu 20.04`.
++ Tested on `Ubuntu 20.04`.
 Needs to have `Edge`.
 You can use `sudo apt install microsoft-edge-dev`, `sudo apt install microsoft-edge-beta` or `sudo apt install microsoft-edge-stable` based on your OS.
 Alternatively [download it from here](https://www.microsoft.com/en-us/edge/download?form=MA13FJ)

-You need a Webdriver which can be downloaded via `wget https://msedgedriver.azureedge.net/114.0.1823.18/edgedriver_linux64.zip`  based on your **EDGE VERSION**
++ You need Edge Webdriver which can be downloaded [directly from this link](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) or via `wget https://msedgedriver.azureedge.net/114.0.1823.18/edgedriver_linux64.zip`.
+It is the file named `edge` here but you need to download based on **YOUR** OS and Edge Version.

+#
 > __Warning__
-> MAKE SURE TO HAVE THE PATH OF THE `WebDriver` CORRECTLY AS IT IS USED TO LAUNCH THE DRIVER
+> Make sure that the path of `WebDriver` is CORRECTLY passed to `BingGPT4` class as it is used to launch the driver

 #
 > __Note__:
-> I implemented almost everything except the timing part.
+> I implemented almost everything except the response timing part.
 Right now you have to wait for a fixed time before the response is returned.
+> If You wait too less, it'll give you half result or maybe `ElementNotFound` error and if you wait too long, it's a waste of time.
-If anyone can implement a dynamic version by checking regurlarly and returning the response as soon as it `finishes` (it can give half resilts too), please open a pull request.
+> So anyone having great knowledge of Selenium can implement a dynamic version by checking regurlarly and returning the response as soon as it finishes, please open a pull request.
 ```